Skip to content

 For the median spending profile above, our calculator ranks:

-A no-fee 2% flat-back card on the same spending earns $864/year.
-Even the third-place card earns $769/year more than the simple flat-back default.
-The headline finding: at median spending, paying an annual fee is the right answer.
+A no-fee 2% flat-cash card (like the Citi Double Cash) earns about $1,152/year on this spending; a generic 1.5% card about $864.
+Even the third-place card beats the 2% default by roughly $481 — the headline finding holds: at median spending, paying an annual fee is the right answer.

 Below: the math for each, what we did NOT include (and why), and how to verify on your own numbers.